Premier League prize money 2018/19: How much will every team earn?

 The Premier League season is rapidly approaching the finishing line with plenty still up for grabs with two rounds of fixtures to go.

-Liverpool and Manchester City continue to battle for the title, the race for the top four is still active, and two teams are fighting to claw out of the relegation battle.
+Liverpool and Manchester City continue to battle for the title and the race for the top four is still active, though the relegation battle is all wrapped up.

-Even if teams have secured survival and achieved their goals for the season, they can still rake in massive amounts of money depending on where they finish in the table by the evening of Sunday 12th May.
+However, every team remains in a battle to rake in massive amounts of prize money depending on where they finish in the table.

 RadioTimes.com has rounded up everything you need to know about Premier League prize money for the 2018/19 season.